pbrisbin/bluebook/README.md

 ## OPTIONS

 Bluebook comprises a small set of _Shake_ rules for producing its artifacts.
 As such, the **bluebook** executable's option parser is provided by Shake.
-For more details on Shake, see https://shakebuild.com/manual.

 To see all available options, run **bluebook --help**.
 The following lists commonly-needed and/or overridden options only.